Sim007/staticws/readme.md

 ```

 ## Run in Docker Desktop k8s with kubectl
-The k8s cluster must be running in Docker Desktop.
+The k8s cluster runs in Docker Desktop.

 ### Some k8s cluster commands
-With CLI command kubectl (Docker Desktop has installed it for you with the access stuff)
+With CLI command kubectl (Docker Desktop has installed it for you)
-Open the kubernetes version with:
+With kubectl version we check if k8s is working:
 ```
 kubectl version
 ```